cubeton/git101/README.md

 <img width="547" alt="screen shot 2015-08-10 at 10 58 58 pm" src="https://cloud.githubusercontent.com/assets/5241432/9189214/6f61db42-3fb3-11e5-966a-5a7800a582e0.png">

-What this is saying above is, 'hey, we noticed you created a new file mnelson.txt, but unless you use the ```git add`` command we aren't going to touch it.'
+What this is saying above is, 'Hey, we noticed you created a new file mnelson.txt, but unless you use the ```git add`` command we aren't going to touch it.'

 ### Step 5: Creating a commit

-Now we're going to tell git that we do want it to care about that file!
+Now we're going to tell git that we do want it to care about the file!

-Use the command ```git add <your file name```
+Use the command ```git add <your file name>```

 What this does is put your file in the staging or index environment.
 It's saying, 'Hey, we're about to make a commit with this specific file'.
 This gives you the ability to not commit every single file you've changed.